hookbot/git-server/README.md

-# git-hooks
+# git-server
-More customizable git hooks capabilities.
+Secure Git Server with more granular hooks capabilities than default git.